idiasdas/fanet_deployment/README.md

 ```

 ## Tests
-This project uses `unittest` to verify code integrity.
+This project uses `PyTest` to verify code integrity.
 If you wish to run these tests, use:
 ```bash
 make test
 ```